codem/silverstripe-onetime/readme.md

 You can use the decrypted values in your application, for instance submitting a consumer secret to an API.

-AmazonKMS requires an AWS Key, Secret Key, Key ID and AWS Region value to be available, add them to your site's configuration yaml like so:
+AmazonKMS requires an AWS Key, Secret Key, Key ID and AWS Region value to be available, add them to your site's configuration Yaml like so:

 ```
 Codem\OneTime\ProviderAmazonKMS: